bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <details>
 <summary>Hint 2</summary>

-The password is "arc/hive".
+The password is 'arc/hive'.
-It is hidden in "In the Dark", which shows several references to a company with this name.
+It is hidden in 'In the Dark', which shows several references to a company with this name.
 </details>
 <details>
 <summary>Solution</summary>
 {{ "

-The password is "arc/hive".
+The password is 'arc/hive'.
 The password screen refers to the logo we see in [In the Dark](../music/amo-in-the-dark), which takes place at a mysterious organization called ARC/HIVE.